MyOralVillage/OIM-Taler-Wallet/README.md

 - Withdrawing KUDOS in dev mode sometimes bugs out
 - Transaction database needs to be integrated into wallet-core
 - Icons need touch-ups and resizing
+- Transaction history cards do not display bills and show date in a written format instead of icons
+- Transaction history requires filters by amount of currency spent, currency in transaction, or by date
+- Transaction history should potentially explore pagination
+- Transaction history might benefit from a default screen when there are no transactions in the system
 ---
 # Building and Structure